dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 This post explores simple workflows to load large stacks of image data with Dask array.

-In particular, we start with a directory full of TIF files of images like the
+In particular, we start with a directory full of TIFF files of images like the
 following:

 ```